 A friend of mine asked how she could better use the premade mixes of vegetables and dried grains and pulses which are available in shops while also saving cash and eating healthily.
 As she’s a fan of a big salad which will last a few […]

-- Step 3 Combine all salad dressing ingredients in a jar and shake well.
-Adjust to taste.
+- Step 1 Combine all the ingredients in a bowl, season with white pepper to taste.

 - Step 2 It really is that simple!